SavvyCEO/hello-world/README.md

 # hello-world
-This is my introduction.
-To a new world.
+This is my introduction to a new world.
 I'm coming.
-See you there.
+See you there..
+I decided to update my intro and use complete sentences.
+In the newWorld, I figure we will still speak and write in correctSyntax.
+I'm learning...
+I'm growing...
+I'm going to get this!
+Believe...Believe...Do...Do...
+I will not give up!